 Thanks to Martin Fokkens for this press advert.

 David Sinclair David Sinclair was born in 1942.
 After finishing school in Kent he worked as a trainee printer before becoming an accounts clerk in a shipping company and then a building society.
 He was also assistant manager for a security firm and ran an entertainment agency before becoming a pirate broadcaster.
 His offshore career followed a similar career path to that of Roger Scott, taking in Radio Essex, Radio 270 and Radio 390.
 With a taste for big band music, the first and last stations on this list were probably closer to his own preferences but he also played the Top 40 on 270 where he hosted two shows: David Sinclair's Ladies Morning Music and the late night In The Midnight Hour.
 Following the anti-pirate legislation he moved to Canada where he has worked as a broadcaster and voice-over under the name David Vincent for many years: 1967-70 announcer on CHWO Oakville, Ontario; 1970-71 Music Director at CKSO Sudbury, Ontario; 1971-74 Program Manager for CFTK Television in Terrace, British Columbia; 1974-85 Program Manager at CKXM-FM Edmonton, Alberta, and 1986-91 announcer for CHQT Edmonton, Alberta.
 Between 1987 and 1992 David was also Chief Instructor at the Columbia Academy Of Radio & TV Arts in Edmonton.
-In 2015 David published a fascinating account of his life as a pirate.
-Making Waves is available to download as an e-book from Lulu.com, the Apple iBookstore, and Amazon as an audiobook narrated by the author.
+In 2015 he published a fascinating account of his life as a pirate.
+Making Waves, which is sadly now out of print.
 David died on 13th March 2018 in St. Albert, Alberta.
 Our tribute to him is here.
 (David very kindly provided a number of recordings and photos from his collection to this website.
 More pictures of David feature in Guy Hamilton's, Peter Berkeley's, Edward Cole's and Roger Scott's albums.
 More recent photos, taken at Radio Essex's fortieth anniversary boat trip, can be found here and at the Radio Essex fiftieth anniversary reunion here.
 This picture is a Radio 270 promotional photo.)

 click to hear audio David Sinclair on Radio Essex, 4th August 1966.
 This clip kindly provided by Ray Andrews (duration 1 minute 1 second)